 40-word maximum

 Descriptions appear beneath a collection of images.
 The description should add useful general information about the group of images that cannot be discerned from the visuals.
 The description can be general, as each image will have its own caption containing more specific information.
+Ensure you add the date the images were taken, as this is not always the same as the date they are uploaded to CDS.

 Good examples: